MING tea designed porcelain Gaiwan (covered bowl/ lidded bowl)

 This Gaiwan is made of high-fired ceramic makes it heat-resistant up to 120C / 240F.

-The refreshing celadon glaze is appealing and easy to match with other Gongfu set items.
+The stunning dark-blue glaze is appealing and easy to match with other Gongfu tea set items.

-The light color allows observation of the tea leave appearance and tea liquor color while brewing.
+The inside is white allowing observation of the tea leave appearance and tea liquor color while brewing.

 It also carries our MING tea logo on the bottom.

 Are you looking for an original and special gift for a friend, colleague or relative who loves tea?

 How about giving a friend or a loved one an opportunity to start the journey enjoying the true

 taste of loose leaf tea in the artisanal Gongfu style?